GSA-TTS/identity-idva-docs/_pages/faqs.md

 <h2 id="data-privacy" class="anchor-headline">Data Privacy</h2>

 ### What information are you collecting from me?
-- Picture of your government-issued ID
+- Photo of your government-issued ID
-- Picture of your face
+- Photo of your face
 - Social Security Number
 - Address
 - Phone Number